UT-ITT/assignment-05-cnn-Samoojo/grading.md

     * yep (1P)

-## 3. Gesture-based Media Controls (1/6P)
+## 3. Gesture-based Media Controls (4/6P)
 * Three hand poses are tracked and distinguished reliably
-    * see down below
+    * works reliably only when just the hand is in the webcam; like generally works a bit unreliable (1P)
 * There is a way of handling no gesture, that works
-    * see down below
+    * yep (1P)
 * Three media control features are implemented
     * yep (1P)
 * Mapping of gestures to media controls works and makes sense
-    * see down below
+    * like and stop triggers same media control (0.5P)
 * Low latency between gesture and the systems reaction
-    * see down below
+    * yep (1P)
-* we could not get the application to detect anything, we are not sure whether its a macOS to Windows problem, if its working perfectly on your system, feel free to show it to us the next time
+* we could not get the application to detect anything, we are not sure whether its a macOS to Windows problem, if its working perfectly on your system, feel free to show it to us the next time || Edit 01.07.: tried it again with Mac, however the white threshold that should've worked with our setup (see README) did not work (-0.5P)

 # Code Quality
 * no requirements.txt (-0.5P)